TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/CreateNewDistribution.rst

 Database Data
 -------------

-The database data is delivered as TYPO3 CMS export file under :file:`Initialisation/data.xml`.
+The database data is delivered as TYPO3 export file under :file:`Initialisation/data.xml`.

 Generate this file by exporting your whole TYPO3 instance from the root of the page tree using the :ref:`export module <ext_impexp:export>`: